Physics Majors and Minors

 This minor is available to physics, chemistry and geology students.

 Details on the specific requirements and courses can be found in the UW Oshkosh Undergraduate Bulletin and in our Physics Advisement Bulletin.
-If you are interested in pursuing a major or minor in physics, please feel free to contact the following faculty, who will be happy to advise you:
+If you are interested in pursuing a major or minor in physics, or a dual physics/engineering degree, please contact the following faculty, who will be happy to advise you: